 Another way to enhance your technological knowledge and skills within an MBA program, without attending a Tech MBA programs specifically, is to join clubs and attend meetings for students and alumni interested in the tech industry.
 Many universities also host tech clubs on campus. such as Michigan Ross School of Business.
 Some business schools take part in tech competitions, such as the +Tech Innovation Jam, which challenges students to develop an idea from conception into a finished product in just five weeks.

-On the flip side, if you’re hoping to work with one of the major, established technology companies, then most of the higher ranked MBA programs are recruited directly, and your location won’t generally work against you.
+On the flip side, if you’re hoping to work with one of the major, established technology companies, then students of most higher ranked MBA programs are recruited directly, and your location won’t generally work against you.

 This can be difficult.